WSUReuther/SuperManual/docs/02_arrangement/02_01_general.md

 ## Description Workflow
 When a collection has been processed (i.e. arranged), the next step is to create a finding aid (i.e., description) so it can be made accessible.
 To do this, complete the following steps:

-1. Create a DACS compliant description and enter into the collection’s [ArchivesSpace resource record](02_03_archivesspace.md), using the appropriate template text based on the processing level (1, 2, or 3).
+1. Create a DACS compliant description and enter into the collection’s [ArchivesSpace resource record](02_03_resources.md), using the appropriate template text based on the processing level (1, 2, or 3).

-2. [Create an inventory](02_03_archivesspace.md#create-inventory-in-excel) (box/folder list) using the [Excel inventory template](https://waynestateprod.sharepoint.com/sites/Libraries/Reuther/Documents/Collections/Arrangement_Description/FA_Inventories.xlsx), and follow the instructions to create an [inventory-only EAD](02_03_archivesspace.md#turn-text-inventory-into-ead).
+2. [Create an inventory](02_04_archival_objects.md) (box/folder list) using one of the detailed methods

-3. [Import](02_03_archivesspace.md#import-ead-inventory-into-archivesspace) the inventory-only EAD into ArchivesSpace.
-Then merge  the newly created inventory-only resource record into the original ArchivesSpace resource record.
-A [Component Transfer](02_03_archivesspace.md#component-transfer) event is automatically created by ASpace, recording that the inventory-only resource record successfully merged into the description-only resource record.

-4. Update the [Processing in Progress](02_03_archivesspace.md#processing-in-progress) event to [Processed](02_03_archivesspace.md#processed).
-If the collection has any restrictions that requires all or a portion of it be closed, add a [Temporarily Closed](02_03_archivesspace.md#temporarily-closed) event.
-If the collection was only partially processed, add a [Processing Partial](02_03_archivesspace.md#processing-partial) event.
+3. Update the [Processing in Progress](../03_shared/03_02_events.md#processing-in-progress) event to [Processed](../03_shared/03_02_events.md#processed).
+If the collection has any restrictions that requires all or a portion of it be closed, add a [Temporarily Closed](../03_shared/03_02_events.md#temporarily-closed) event.
+If the collection was only partially processed, add a [Processing Partial](../03_shared/03_02_events.md#processing-partial) event.

-5. Complete the [Collection Checklist](https://waynestateprod.sharepoint.com/sites/Libraries/Reuther/Documents/Collections/Collection Management/Collection_checklist.doc), and place it in the digital case file (Digital_Hold > Central > Collection_Management_Tools > Accessions > CaseFiles), and hard copy case file, if applicable.
+4. Complete the [Collection Checklist](https://waynestateprod.sharepoint.com/sites/Libraries/Reuther/Documents/Collections/Collection Management/Collection_checklist.doc), and place it in the digital case file (Digital_Hold > Central > Collection_Management_Tools > Accessions > CaseFiles), and hard copy case file, if applicable.

 ## Finding Aid
 1. Complete collection description based on the Level I, Level II or Level III procedures and template text provided in the ArchivesSpace: Resource Record.

-2. Describe your arrangement scheme and create the [inventory](02_03_archivesspace.md#inventories-for-archivesspace).
+2. Describe your arrangement scheme and create the [inventory](02_04_archival_objects.md).
 Number folders and boxes as you go.

 3. Consult the reference file you’ve created from notes taken during the [preliminaries](#preliminaries) and processing, as well as your inventory, to complete the front matter of the finding aid (e.g. title through scope & content).